Phonics and Phonemic Awareness

 Each class attends a weekly library lesson and each classroom has a library for independent reading time.
 During independent reading, students also have the opportunity to read online books such as RAZ levelled texts, Epic and from Reading Eggs.

 All classes use the SMART spelling sequence which is explicitly modelled and taught, following a Scope and Sequence.
 Classes follow a weekly structured routine which provides a spelling list for homework and daily activities within the classroom for students to practise the new spelling pattern and rule.
 At the end of the week all students participate in a spelling test and a dictation session, to consolidate learning.

-Writing sessions at St Finbar’s are designed around the VCOP and Big Write approach, with the 7 Steps Writing Program being used as a supportive resource.
-Each classroom conducts 4-5 sessions per week.
-These sessions incorporate explicit teaching and modelling of:
+At St Finbar’s we follow the VCOP and Big Write approach, in conjunction with the Seven Steps Online Writing Program, as a supportive resource.
+Writing sessions incorporate explicit teaching and modelling of:

 Our regular Big Writes are an opportunity for students to showcase how they have progressed with their individual writing goals.
 Following on, a new writing goal is set.